healthcare professionals | Provider Billing Guidelines

 When a Medicare beneficiary elects their hospice benefit, they are required to designate an Attending Physician or Nurse Practitioner.
-A hospice patient can have only one Attending Health Care Professional at a time.
-However, the patient has the right to change their designation at any time.
+A hospice patient can have only one Attending Health Care Practitioner at a time.
+The patient has the right to change their designation at any time.

 Professional services rendered by the Attending Health Care Practitioner for the treatment and management of a hospice patient’s terminal illness are billed directly by you to your Medicare Part B Contractor.
 The Attending Health Care Practitioner codes the bill using a GV modifier.
 The GV modifier informs Medicare that the services provided are by the Attending Health Care Practitioner who is not an employee of the hospice and is treating the patient for services related to the terminal diagnosis.
 The Medicare Part B contractor pays the Health Care Practitioner based on the payment and deductible that are applicable.